 Annual Fee: $99, waived the first year

-This card has been around for a while, but in addition to boosting its intro bonus to 60,000 miles, Citi has recently changed its rewards earning structure as well.
+This card has been around for a while, but Citi has recently changed its rewards earning structure as well.

 Cardholders still earn 2 miles for every $1 spent on American Airlines purchases, but they now also get 2 miles for every $1 spent at gas stations and restaurants.
 (You earn 1 mile for every $1 spent on all other purchases.)

-Another new feature: Cardholders get a $100 American Airlines flight discount after spending $20,000 on the card in one year.
+Another new feature: Cardholders get a $125 American Airlines flight discount after spending $20,000 on the card in one year and renew your card.
 And you still get a free checked bag for yourself and four companions traveling on the same reservation.

 Current Intro Bonus: 60,000 Membership Reward points after you make $5,000 in purchases within the first three months of opening the account